Sheida-Ebrahimi/python-projects/README.md

 # python-projects
-A list of python project
+A list of python projects